Knee discomfort is something that many of us experience during a workout or when performing specific exercises or activities, including…

 Enter your email below to download the FREE challenge guide:

-When it comes to knowing pain, the science is clear: knowledge is powerful [1-7].
+When it comes to knowing pain, the science is clear:1-7

 The more I learn about this incredibly complex topic, the more empowered and excited I am about my own body and that of all humans.
 One of the most rewarding things that I get to do is share information about how impressively smart our body is.
 This stems from my deep love of science, the body, and the human condition.